Tonga PM fears asset seizures as Pacific debts to China mount

 China has forgiven debt owed to it by some countries in the past.

-In 2016, China canceled about $90 million in Cambodian debt at a time when Phnom Penh was seeking exemptions to longstanding debt to the United States.
+In 2016, China cancelled about $90 million in Cambodian debt at a time when Phnom Penh was seeking exemptions to longstanding debt to the United States.

 But Beijing has also moved ahead with fresh loans and aid to the country, becoming its most important diplomatic and economic backer as Cambodia’s relations with the United States have frayed.

-Australia and New Zealand, traditionally the main powers in the South Pacific, have raised concerns about China’s growing influence in the region, and led efforts to give more attention and aid to their island neighbors.
+Australia and New Zealand, traditionally the main powers in the South Pacific, have raised concerns about China’s growing influence in the region, and led efforts to give more attention and aid to their island neighbours.

 Australia’s Minister for International Development and the Pacific, Concetta Fierravanti-Wells, said they were worried about the impact of heavy debt levels on vulnerable economies.